oracle/terraform-provider-oci/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.

-!>The remainder of this documentation has been deprecated.
-For details on configuring and using the OCI Terraform provider, please refer to the [official Oracle Cloud Infrastructure documentation](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm).
+~> **Note:** Please visit our new OCI Provider documentation at [official Oracle Cloud Infrastructure documentation](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm) for tutorials, examples and best practices.
+Service reference documentation will continue to be available on this [page](https://registry.terraform.io/providers/hashicorp/oci/latest/docs).

 ## Example Usage